 Palladium is implementing a program funded by the United States Agency for International Development (USAID).
-Palladium is seeking interested parties to participate in the formation of innovative partnerships to uncover new business models that significantly expand inclusive financing to underserved actors in the agribusiness space, especially smallholders, microentrepreneurs, and base of the pyramid (BOP) populations seeking under \$10,000 in financing at appropriate terms.
-These partnerships will be between commercial firms and other actors, which may include but not limited to anchor buyers, corporate entities, financial institutions (FIs), large-scale agricultural investors, technology firms, digital/mobile money platforms, agricultural alliances, smallholders, and micro-entrepreneurs.
-Palladium will provide technical assistance to structure these partnerships, help identify potential partners and structure financing solutions, provide co-funding and oversee the implementation of these new ways to lend at scale to the underserved customer base profitably.
+Palladium is seeking interested parties to participate in the formation of innovative partnerships to uncover new or scale existing business models that significantly expand inclusive financing to underserved actors in the agribusiness space, especially smallholders, microentrepreneurs, and base of the pyramid (BOP) populations seeking under \$10,000 in financing at appropriate terms, and support climate-smart agricultural production.
+Climate-smart business models may include (but are not limited to): i) conservation agriculture models that sustainably increase farm side productivity and incomes, that reduce agribusiness and farmer vulnerability to climate risks, support climate adaptation, and increase resilience to climate impacts; and iii) models aimed at reducing, sequestering and avoiding emissions of carbon dioxide and or other greenhouse gases.
+These partnerships will be between commercial firms and other actors, which may include but are not limited to anchor buyers, corporate entities, financial institutions (FIs), large-scale agricultural investors, technology firms, digital/mobile money platforms, agricultural alliances, smallholders, and micro-entrepreneurs.
+Palladium will provide technical assistance to structure these partnerships, help identify potential partners and structure financing solutions, provide co-funding, and oversee the implementation of these new ways to lend at scale to the underserved customer base profitably.